12/15/2025

 Narrative and expository texts to practice comprehension strategies

-Exposure to print and new vocabulary regularly to increase reading fluency
+Regular exposure to print and new vocabulary to increase reading fluency

 Structured, independent reading with purposeful content